bringey/SPLoader/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 - See the [LICENSE](LICENSE) file for more details
+This project is licensed under the MIT License - See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgments